Sample Listing of Elective Courses

 This course is an introduction to digital photography where students will learn photography fundamentals and DSLR camera operation.
 This course will provide the student with basic aesthetic principles as well as a range of practical photographic techniques useful for obtaining greater creative control and improved image quality.

-A hands-‐on workshop studying different techniques of talking to and directing actors.
-From action verb to emotional action, directors will learn how to break down a scene in acting beats, and how to communicate with the actor.
-Each student will pick at least one scene, rehearse with actors from the Acting program, and present it to the class for critique.
+Directing Actors is a hands-on workshop for directors and actors to learn how to work together to create a truthful performance.
+The class is open to directors, actors and screenwriters and it studies the different techniques of actor/director communication.
+From action verb to emotional action, directors will learn how to break down a dramatic scene in acting beats, and how to direct the actor.
+Each student will pick at least one scene, rehearse with actors, and present it to the class for critique on their directing.
+In this class, directors and screenwriters can act as well.

 This class will be very physical.
 We will start by learning basic hand to hand combat such as punches, slaps, kicks, slips, and falls.
 We will learn to safely choreograph violence for the camera ultimately leading up to a full action sequence.
 Violence reveals a tremendous amount about character and must always move a story forward.This is an acting class, a writing class, and a production class.
 ALL ARE WELCOME and must participate in all capacities.
 We will all learn the physical techniques, write the action sequence, play the characters within it, and participate in the filming.